gilbitron/Arrest-MySQL/README.md

 ArrestDB provides a REST API that maps directly to your database stucture with no configuation.

 Lets suppose you have set up ArrestDB at `http://api.example.com/` and a table named `customers`.
 To get a list of customers you would simply need to do:

 	GET http://api.example.com/customers/

-Where `customers` is the table name.
-As a response you would get a JSON formatted list of customers.
+As a response, you would get a JSON formatted list of customers.

 Or, if you only want to get one customer, then you would append the customer `id` to the URL: